Wartem/lm_studio_connect/README.md

 ## Project Structure

-- **Root Directory**:
-  - **`main.py`**: A script with examples of how to interact with the LLM Studio with the help of this project.
-It provides a user interface for sending prompts to loaded models, initiating automated conversations with a conversational agent, and managing the overall workflow.
-  - **`model_library.json`**: A JSON file storing configurations for various models available in the LLM Studio.
-It contains details such as model names, API endpoints, temperature settings, and token limits.

 - **`config/` Directory**:
   - **`config_manager.py`**: Manages the loading, retrieval, and saving of model configurations stored in `model_library.json`.
 This module ensures that the system can easily retrieve and update model configurations as needed.